HarommelRabbid/LifeLua/README.md

 # LifeLua
-LifeLuaJIT is an open-source LuaJIT interpreter for the PSVita which combines ease with advanceability.
+LifeLua is a Lua interpreter for the PSVita which combines ease (OneLua) with advanceability (Lua Player Plus).
 <img src="bg0.png"></img>
 ## Documentation
 https://harommelrabbid.github.io/LifeLua